The Northbrook Park District presents Community TIES, a program providing supervised on-site care for children participating in remote learning.

 - Withdrawal from the program after the start of the school year due to schedule changes or need will be allowed; refunds will not be given, and future payments will be canceled.
 Withdrawal requests must be made prior to the next monthly billing cycle.

-Please watch the registration tutorial video prior to your lottery registration.
+Please watch the registration tutorial video prior to registration.

 Additional Program Information